sSelmann/Story_protocol/monitoring/story_metrics.md

 *cosmos_tx_msg__cosmos_staking_v1beta1_MsgDelegate*

 Tracks the number of delegation transactions for the Cosmos staking module.
 Displays the total amount of tokens delegated in the network .
-Value: number of delegation transactions for the Cosmos staking module
+Value: number of delegation transactions for the Cosmos staking module.
 ![image](https://github.com/user-attachments/assets/f88c8c0b-f9e7-48fc-8054-9d4b36d72a28)

 ## Staking Redelegate Transactions